 I love throwing in a wee bit of art history with my kids in art class from time to time.
 It gives them a sense of awe and wonder when we talk about an artist who lived 100 years ago (especially a female artist)!

+Sonia Delaunay has always been an artist that I have adored.
 Her work covered my walls when I was in art school.
-She was Russian, but painted in France.
 She helped start the Orphism art movement, defined by its use of strong colors and geometric shapes.
-What I love most about Sonia, though, is that she wasn’t caught up in the differences between fine art and the “minor” arts, like textile and furniture design.
-She did it all.
-Even fashion!

 Whenever we study an artist, I print out some of their best and most famous work and tape it to the wall next to where we are working.
 I also write a few key words that might spark some conversation.